 Not long.
 We like to start editing within a day of an event because then we remember the people we filmed and what they did, and it makes it easier for us to piece the clips together.
 Usually, we have the finished video done within 3-4 days of the event, sometimes much quicker than that.

 We upload the video to our website with a password, and send you the link.
 You can then send the link and password to guests if you want, and they can watch it.
 It's not unusual for a video to get 1,000 plays after a big wedding.
 People love watching themselves!
 If you'd rather the video did not go on our website, we can give you a Vimeo download link and you can download it to your own computer.

-Yes, we've filmed in most of the nicer bits of Europe, North Africa and Asia.
-The USA is more difficult because of work visas.
+Yes, we've filmed in Europe, North Africa, North and South America and Asia.
 The cost of filming abroad is higher than in the UK, because of the days spent travelling, but we do what we can.